srwaggon/mocha/README.md

 1. Spike: Can I draw directly on the canvas instead of using a writable image?

 ### Sounds
+[x] A sound is played when an item is picked up.
 1. A sound is played when a pickaxe is swung.
 1. A sound is played when a stone is struck by a pickaxe.
 1. A sound is played when a sword is swung.